 It is therefore important that you know what you are ‘signing up to’ before you make a definite commitment and arrangements.

 Firstly, we would like you to attend a four part course called ‘Exploring Baptism’ which is held three times a year.
-The next course is in September but is now fully booked.
-The next course will be in January 2018, to apply for this course or for more details please contact the Parish Office on 02392 321380.
+The next course will be in May 2018, to apply for this course or for more details please contact the Parish Office on 02392 321380.
 At this informal gathering, we will explain what Baptism means; take you through the service, and explain the role of Godparents.
 You will be given a folder with more information.

 We would ask that you do not book a venue for a reception or choose Godparents until we have had the chance to meet and explain what is involved.

 We would also like one of the clergy or pastoral team to visit you at home to get to know you a bit better, explain more about what is involved and answer any questions.

 Baptisms are normally held on the second and third Sundays of the month at 12.30pm and last about half an hour.
 There are normally two children baptised at each service.
 We will also invite you to our all-age service on the fourth Sunday of the month, when your child will be welcomed into the church family and given a baptism certificate and candle.

 It may be that in all honesty you cannot go along with all that will be asked of you in the Baptism service, but you still want God’s blessing on your child.
 We have another service which is called a ‘Thanksgiving.’
 This is very similar to a baptism, but the promises you make are a lot simpler – basically:

 ‘Do you give thanks to God for this child, and promise to surround him/her with love and goodness?’

 Water and oil are not used, but the child is blessed.
 You can have ‘godparents’ at this service, but they are technically called ‘supporting friends.’
 These services are held on the first or last Sunday of the month at 12.30pm and last for about half an hour.